-- Written notice of motion may be given by any member of the Authority and shall be forthwith placed on the agenda of the next meeting. - 6.5 When a quorum is first present after the hour fixed for a meeting, the Chair shall call the meeting to order. - 6.6 If no quorum is present one-half hour after the time appointed for a meeting, the Chief Administrative Officer shall call the roll and record the names of the members present and the meeting shall stand adjourned until the next meeting. - 6.7 The business of the Authority shall be taken up in the order in which it stands on the agenda unless otherwise decided by the Authority. - 6.8 No member shall present any matter to the Authority for its consideration unless the matter appears on the agenda for the meeting of the Authority or leave is granted to present the matter by the affirmative vote of a majority of the members present. - 6.9 The following matters shall have precedence over the usual order of business: - a. a point of order - b. a matter of privilege - c. a matter of clarification - d. a motion to suspend a rule of procedure or to request compliance with the rules of procedure - e. a motion that the question be put to a vote - f. a motion to adjourn - 6.10 The Chair may, at his/her pleasure, call a special meeting of the Authority on three days' written notice.
+- 6.3 All material and correspondence to be dealt with by the Authority at a meeting will be submitted to the Chief Administrative Officer at least fourteen (14) days in advance of the meeting in question. - 6.4 Written notice of motion may be given by any member of the Authority and shall be forthwith placed on the agenda of the next meeting. - 6.5 When a quorum is first present after the hour fixed for a meeting, the Chair shall call the meeting to order. - 6.6 If no quorum is present one-half hour after the time appointed for a meeting, the Chief Administrative Officer shall call the roll and record the names of the members present and the meeting shall stand adjourned until the next meeting. - 6.7 The business of the Authority shall be taken up in the order in which it stands on the agenda unless otherwise decided by the Authority. - 6.8 No member shall present any matter to the Authority for its consideration unless the matter appears on the agenda for the meeting of the Authority or leave is granted to present the matter by the affirmative vote of a majority of the members present. - 6.9 The following matters shall have precedence over the usual order of business: - a. a point of order - b. a matter of privilege - c. a matter of clarification - a motion to suspend a rule of procedure or to request compliance with the rules of procedure - e. a motion that the question be put to a vote - f. a motion to adjourn - 6.10 The Chair may, at his/her pleasure, call a special meeting of the Authority on three days' written notice.
 That notice shall state the business of the special meeting and only that business shall be considered unless permission is granted by two-thirds of the members present. - 6.11 With the exception of any municipal planning or regulation matter that requires an immediate decision of the Board, or priority business of a matter before the courts, all matters will be dealt with "in person" at a Full Authority Board meeting.
 For those planning and regulation matters requiring immediate attention, and/or matters before the courts, the Chair may call a meeting of the Board via telephone conference or other conferencing technology.
-Such a telephone conference meeting must have quorum of the Board Members participating and voting will be as outlined in Appendix 3. - 6.12 Any member of the Board, with 50% support of the other Board Members, may request the Chair to call a meeting of the Board and the Chair will not refuse.
+Such a telephone conference meeting must have quorum of the Board Members participating and voting will be as outlined in Appendix 3. - 6.12 Any member of the Board, with 50% support of the other Board Members, may request the Chair to call a meeting of the Board and the Chair will not refuse. - 6.13 Notwithstanding Section 6.6 of this Procedure, a meeting which has been interrupted through the loss of a quorum may be reconvened without notice provided that the meeting is reconvened on the same day.

-- 6.13 Notwithstanding Section 6.6 of this Procedure, a meeting which has been interrupted through the loss of a quorum may be reconvened without notice provided that the meeting is reconvened on the same day. - 6.14 The Chair or the CAO/Secretary-Treasurer may, by notice in writing or email, deliver to the members so as to be received by them at least 12 hours before the hour appointed for the meeting, postpone or cancel any meeting until the next scheduled date for the specific committee affected. - 6.15 The Chair or the CAO/Secretary-Treasurer may, if it appears that a storm or like occurrence will prevent the Board Members from attending a meeting, postpone that meeting by advising as many members as can be reached.
+- 6.14 The Chair or the CAO/Secretary-Treasurer may, by notice in writing or email, deliver to the members so as to be received by them at least 12 hours before the hour appointed for the meeting, postpone or cancel any meeting until the next scheduled date for the specific committee affected. - 6.15 The Chair or the CAO/Secretary-Treasurer may, if it appears that a storm or like occurrence will prevent the Board Members from attending a meeting, postpone that meeting by advising as many members as can be reached.
 Postponement shall not be for any longer than the next regularly scheduled meeting date.